 March 29, 1987

-On March 29th, 1987, the committee holds a dedication ceremony.
-A child care program for the homeless begins operations.
-The program is initiated to serve 15 children ages 0-5 from Dallas shelters.
+On March 29th, 1987, the child care project, chaired by Myrna H. Ries, began and provided child care services for up to 15 children to residents of the Downtown Dallas Shelter (now called Family Gateway).
 By the end of the year, the program grows to serve 28 children.

 March 1988